hgio/library-project/README.md

 # Library Project
 This was a class project in which we designed a data structure for a library, containing book themed objects.
-Built by Nam Mannucci and Harrison Giovannelli.
+THis project was built by Nam Mannucci and Harrison Giovannelli.